shutter-network/shutterized-gnosis-chain-workshop/README.md

 3. Send a transaction!

 4. Optional: Observe it in the [sequencer contract](https://gnosis-chiado.blockscout.com/address/0xd073BD5A717Dce1832890f2Fdd9F4fBC4555e41A).
 It's encrypted though, so there's not much to see.

+## Register Your Validator

+Download the validator registration script here and follow the instructions: https://github.com/NethermindEth/shutter-validator-registration